thalfor/JS_studies_FreeCodeCamp/cashRegister/README.md

 - if it's possible to return and we have the change (that is not the total amount of our cash register) we print "OPEN"
 - if it's impossible, we do not have the amount required we print "INSUFFICIENT_FUNDS"
 - if it's possible to return and we have the change and it is the total amount of our cash register we print "CLOSED"

+## Codes

+you'll notice we have two codes, the "cashRegister.js" was what i did for the course and the "cashRegisterFunction.js" is a upgrade using a function to optmize the process.